munificent/craftinginterpreters/book/chunks-of-bytecode.md

 Our existing interpreter has a couple of things going for it:

 *   Well, first, we already wrote it.
 It's done.
-And the main reason it's done is because this style of interpreter is **really simple to implement.** The runtime representation of the code directly maps to the syntax.
+And the main reason it's done is because this style of interpreter is *really simple to implement*.
+The runtime representation of the code directly maps to the syntax.
 It's virtually effortless to get from the parser to the data structures we need at runtime.

-*   It's **portable.** Our current interpreter is written in Java and runs on any platform Java supports.
+*   It's *portable*.
+Our current interpreter is written in Java and runs on any platform Java supports.
 We could write a new implementation in C using the same approach and compile and run our language on basically every platform under the sun.

 Those are real advantages.
-But, on the other hand, **it's not memory-efficient.** Each piece of syntax becomes an AST node.
+But, on the other hand, it's *not memory-efficient*.
+Each piece of syntax becomes an AST node.
 A tiny Lox expression like `1 + 2` turns into a slew of objects with lots of pointers between them, something like:

 <span name="header"></span>

 <aside name="header">

-The "(header)" parts are the bookkeeping information the Java virtual machine stores with each object to support memory management and tracking the object's type.
+The "(header)" parts are the bookkeeping information the Java virtual machine uses to support memory management and store the object's type.
 Those take up space too!

 </aside>

 <img src="image/chunks-of-bytecode/ast.png" alt="The tree of Java objects created to represent '1 + 2'." />

 Each of those pointers adds an extra 32 or 64 bits of overhead to the object.
-Worse, sprinkling our data across the heap in a loosely-connected web of objects does bad things for <span name="locality">*spatial locality*</span>.
+Worse, sprinkling our data across the heap in a loosely connected web of objects does bad things for <span name="locality">*spatial locality*</span>.

 <aside name="locality">

-I wrote [an entire chapter][gpp locality] about this exact problem in my first book, "Game Programming Patterns", if you want to really dig in.
+I wrote [an entire chapter][gpp locality] about this exact problem in my first book, *Game Programming Patterns*, if you want to really dig in.

 [gpp locality]: http://gameprogrammingpatterns.com/data-locality.html